Should You Marry a Spender If You’re a Saver?

 Make money a team effort

 Haley Neidich, a Licensed Clinical Social Worker, said that savers often feel isolated and alone when it comes to managing their finances.
 If you’re a saver who is married to a spender, you may believe your spouse doesn’t care about helping you keep track of your finances.

 This may result in you doing the work all on your own.
 Since great marriages are built on teamwork, Neidich encourages saver-spender couples to have weekly meetings to review their finances and spending.

 The meeting, which would ideally be about 15 minutes long, shouldn’t be controlled by the saver; it should be a mutual discussion.
 The purpose is to give both partners the chance to discuss how they did financially over the previous week.
 Regular conversations can take a lot of pressure off the saver and foster a teamwork mentality.

 Neidich said that resentment is common when a saver marries a spender.
 In most cases, resentment occurs when a spender engages in secretive or compulsive spending and ignores the budget that they agreed upon with the saver.
 The saver may begin to feel taken advantage of or believe their opinions are being ignored.

-This can drive a further wedge between them.
-If a successful marriage is one where both people feel part of a team, then a bad marriage is where each party feels alone and isolated.
+This can drive a wedge deeper between them.
+If a successful marriage is one where both people feel part of a team, then a bad marriage is where each party feels isolated.